niross/tac/README.rst

 * Once a comment has failed analysis there is no way to retry it.
 This could potentially be logged to Sentry and picked up by a support person I guess.
 * The analyse task is not really tested currently but ran out of time unfortunately.

-I have included some of my initial "whiteboard" working below for reference.